-Wire according to the right diagram:
+Wire according to the diagram at right.

 Each successive unit will respond at 1-second intervals following the order of the group address when the remote controller is operated.

 Group control using 2 remote controllers

 It does not matter which of the 2 remote controllers you set as the main controller.